 - An episode that requires intervention to prevent the above and/or permanent impairment or damage

-Even though both the public and international pharmaceutical developers have vested interests in a more harmonized method of reporting SUSARs (for international pharmaceutical developers, there are operational and ethical reasons to harmonize) there are is still a long way to go in leveling the differences in methods and resources that makes reporting difficult.
+Both the public and international pharmaceutical developers have vested interests in a more harmonized method of reporting SUSARs.
+For international pharmaceutical developers, for instance, there are operational and ethical reasons to harmonize.
+However, the process remains fragmented in 2020.
+There is still a long way to go in leveling the differences in methods and resources that makes reporting difficult.